caroldaniel/42sp-cursus-ft_irc/README.md

 >
 > Also, the `JOIN` command is a Client->Channel command, so the server must send the reply to all the channel's users.
 >
+> We also chose to handle the `JOIN` command in order to create channels that do not exist.
+That's only possible if the client who's joining the channel is also a server operator.
+>
-> We also chose to handle the `JOIN`command in order to create channels that do not exist.
-This is not necessarily the default behavior of an IRC server, but it's a good practice to allow the creation of channels on the fly and it makes our server more flexible.
+> This is not necessarily the default behavior of an IRC server, but it's a good practice to allow the creation of channels on the fly and it makes our server more flexible.
 Choose to handle that as you please.

 #### PRIVMSG

 > The `PRIVMSG` command is used to send a message to a user or a channel.
 The client sends the `PRIVMSG` command to the server, and the server responds with the appropriate replies.
 It's important to have in mind that `HexChat` uses the server's reply to the PRIVMSG command to perform actions in the Graphical User Interface as well, like opening a new tab for the user, or displaying the message in the channel appropriately.

+#### WHOIS

+> The `WHOIS` command is used to get information about a user.
+The client sends the `WHOIS` command to the server, and the server responds with the appropriate replies.
+>
+> Although not mandatory, the `WHOIS` command is a very welcome feature to implement, specially in `HexChat`, where there's a button directly in the private chat tab to get information about that user.

 #### OPER